 Commercial Studio vs Project Studio / The Disadvantages

 Time = Money.
 If your band is not organized or the engineer is not professional it is a huge waste of money.
 Even a (B) level studio will cost around $500 per day without an engineer.
 A commercial studio recording can attract the band’s friends and become a huge distraction if a party ensues.
-Keeping a band focussed is the job of a good engineer and/or producer.
+Keeping a band focused is the job of a good engineer and/or producer.
 A second-rate engineer in a first-rate studio will produce a second-rate recording.
 I see this happen all the time.
-A band books a nice studio but doesn’t hire a qualified engineer and relies on the studio’s house (assistant) engineer who may be a nice guy, but may only have a few years of experience.
+A band books a nice studio but doesn’t hire a qualified engineer and relies on the studio’s house (assistant) engineer who may be a nice guy but may only have a few years of experience.
 It is much better to hire a really good engineer and let him or her find a studio that they can work in and that you can afford.

 Home (project) Studios